JesterNoFool/SpectralPainting/README.md

 * In the Wav File Sink, provide a directory and name for the output file.
 * **ENSURE THE "REPEAT" PROPERTY IN THE "File Source" BLOCK IS SET TO "No"!** Otherwise, the system will create a massive output file!

+When you run this flowgraph, it will only run until it reaches the end of the file.
+As it is not throttled, the system may throw a warning (which can be ignored) and quickly finish.
+Once done (the various displays will freeze), you can close the running flowgraph.
+The file will have been created.
+You can now import that .WAV file into any program that accepts such files, such as SDRangel, SDRconnect and SDR++, examples of which are shown below.

 ![Spectrogram painting in SDRangel of the Lucerne image from above.](https://github.com/JesterNoFool/SpectralPainting/blob/main/Lucerne-Reuss-River-5rpt-SDRangel-8192pt-BH-window.png)

 ![Spectrogram painting in SDRconnect of the Lucerne image from above.](https://github.com/JesterNoFool/SpectralPainting/blob/main/Lucerne-River-Reuss-SDRconnect-8192pt-Sin5-window-BlackWhite-palette.png)